wn9237/rest_spec/markdowns/api/notebook_post_sectiongroups.md

-# Create
+# Create SectionGroup

-Create a new Create SectionGroup.
+Use this API to create a new SectionGroup.
 #### HTTP request
 ```http
 to be completed....